 Pro-tip: Check out these 5 books to get your book club started:

-8. Eat or shop at women owned businesses in your community
+9. Eat or shop at women-owned businesses in your community

-If you’re looking for a way to support women entrepreneurs, look no further than your own community.
-Many businesses owned by females who would appreciate your patronage.
-By eating or shopping at these businesses, you’ll be empowering those businesswomen and helping create jobs and economic opportunities for other females as well.
+If you’re looking for a way to support women entrepreneurs, look no further than your community.
+Many businesses are owned by women that would appreciate your patronage.
+By eating or shopping at these businesses, you’ll be empowering those businesswomen and helping create jobs and economic opportunities for other females.

 Here are two of our favorites: